BernardasJuzumas/spiketech_assignment/README.md

 When manually hosting PostgreSQL the standard configuration is of a little good, some ideas to make it more performant:
 ```
 # Memory settings considering server with 16GB total RAM
-shared_buffers = 4GB # 1/4 of RAM to store indexes (measured at ~2GB total)
+shared_buffers = 4GB # 1/4 of memory to store indexes (measured at ~2GB total)
 maintenance_work_mem = 1GB # for frequent indexing and vacuuming big tables
-effective_cache_size = 8GB
+effective_cache_size = 12GB # 50-75% of total system memory.
 ```

 **Alternative to dynamic connection pooling - PgBouncer**

 A common practice to deal with heavy, connection-intensive workloads for PostgreSQL is to use a separate service such as PgBouncer.
 It would stand between database and API middleware.
-Considering our current workloads it is still fine to use simple dynamic connection pooling, but additional scale may require more aggressive session management techniques.
+Considering current workloads it is still fine to use simple dynamic connection pooling, but additional scale may require more aggressive session management techniques.

 **Rate limiting**